Terry-Diana/Terry-Diana/README.md

 ## I'm a Software Developer

-- 🌱 I’m currently learning ReactJS
+- 🌱 Always improving my skills
 - 👯 I’m looking to collaborate with other developers on open source projects
 - 🥅 2023 Goals: Learn more about web3
 - ⚡ Fun fact: I love to sketch, hike and play all sports